tumitran/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-"Tumi" Ngoc Tran is a Ph.D. student studying computational neuroscience in the Koulakov Lab at Cold Spring Harbor Laboratory.
-Her research interests include studying olfaction and brain development using deep learning.
+I am a Ph.D. student studying computational neuroscience in the Koulakov Lab at Cold Spring Harbor Laboratory.
+I teach computers to smell.